Supported by Project KIDS, District 191 Summer Break Camp offers summer childcare for children entering Kindergarten through Grade 6 (Fall 2026)

 Attendance Procedures

-To assure the safety of each child, parents must notify Program staff in writing if someone other than the parent/guardian will be picking children up from the site.
+To assure the safety of each child, parents must notify Program staff if someone other than the parent/guardian or those listed as authorized pickups in the Arux account will be picking up the child.
+Staff may request an identification check at the time of pickup.

-One91 CE Child Care Programs reserves the right to terminate services if parents/guardians are consistently late.
+- One91 CE School Age Care Programs reserve the right to terminate services if parents/guardians are consistently late.

 Behavior Guidelines